 Subchapter 009 : RECOUNTS AND CONTEST OF ELECTIONS(Cite as: 17 V.S.A. § 2602f)

-(3) This process shall be used until all ballots from a polling place have been tabulated by a vote tabulator.
+(d)(1) This process shall be repeated until all ballots from a town have been fed through a vote tabulator.

 (2) If there is more than one container for a town, the tabulator tape shall not be printed until ballots from all containers for that town have been tabulated.

 (e)(1) After all ballots from a town have been tabulated by a vote tabulator, the vote tabulator team shall print the tabulator tape containing the unofficial results for that town, and deliver that tabulator tape to the county clerk in the presence of the clerk observer team.

 (2) The county clerk shall then record the totals from the tabulator tape onto the summary sheet for the town in the same manner that he or she recorded the individual tally sheet totals from the hand-counted ballots.
 (Added 1985, No. 148 (Adj.
 Sess.), § 5; amended 2013, No. 161 (Adj.
 Sess.), § 42; 2015, No. 30, § 22, eff.
 May 26, 2015; 2017, No. 50, § 1.)